BorderlandsTexasPoetryReview/www.borderlands.org/submissions.md

 ## <a name="poetry">Poetry:</a>

-Simultaneous   Please submit outwardly directed poetry that exhibits social, political, geographical, historical or spiritual awareness.
+Please submit outwardly directed poetry that exhibits social, political, geographical, historical or spiritual awareness.
 We are open to traditional and experimental forms.
-Above all, we are interested in great poetry that moves us. submissions are welcome, but please notify us if your poem(s) is accepted elsewhere.
+Above all, we are interested in great poetry that moves us.

+Simultaneous submissions are welcome, but please notify us if they are accepted elsewhere.

 We do not accept previously published work.

 Poetry submissions should be typed, single-spaced, and include page numbers.
 Italicize or underline words to be italicized.
 Note that bold-faced type cannot be reproduced.
 With rare exceptions, we do not double-space poems.

 Include a cover letter with your name, address, e-mail address, phone number, and brief (one-paragraph) bio.

 Submit a maximum of five poems for consideration per issue.

 Payment is one copy.

 ---